fieldtrip/website/workshop/femfuns2022.md

 ---
 title: Workshop on the ECoG forward solution using FEMfuns in FieldTrip at the Donders
 tags: [femfuns2022]
+tweet: New workshop at the Donders!
+ECoG forward solution using FEMfuns, organized by @mcpiastra, @ThomOostendorp and @ostenvr.
+See http://www.fieldtriptoolbox.org/workshop/
 ---

 # Workshop on the ECoG forward solution using FEMfuns in FieldTrip at the Donders